martin-lukas/adventure-game/README.md

 # Burglary in a mansion
 A text-based adventure game with a graphical user interface in Swing.

-The game was originally programmed in Czech, but
-I'm planning on adding an English translation, and the possibility of switching languages.
+It was a project for a Software Engineering course.

+You are a burglar that breaks into a mansion to steal the owner's precious possessions, but on the way out, you encounter difficulties.
+And it's up to you as a player to figure out, how to get back out.